Impedyme Dual Active Bridge Control car charger wireframe

 System Configuration

-• Input: DC power source (battery, solar, or grid-connected DC bus).
+• Input: DC source (battery, solar array, or grid-connected DC bus)

-• Output: Regulated DC voltage for load or energy storage systems.
+• Output: Regulated DC voltage to power loads or charge storage systems.

-• Power Stage: Dual H-bridge topology with a high-frequency transformer.
+• Power Stage: Dual H-bridge topology with high-frequency transformer

 Advantages of DAB Converters

-• Bidirectional Power Flow: Supports energy storage and regenerative applications.
+• Bidirectional Power Flow: Enables regenerative and energy storage applications

-• Compact and Lightweight: High-frequency operation reduces transformer size.
+• Compact Design: High-frequency operation reduces transformer size and weight

 Applications